serenabertozzi/CV/README.md

 </div>

-I'm a curious and creative Junior Frontend Developer, coming from a Marketing and communication background, who graduated from Makers Academy in December 2021.
+I'm a curious and creative Software Engineerr, coming from a Marketing and communication background, who graduated from Makers Academy in December 2021 and currently enrolled in a BSc "Computing & IT & Design from The Open University.
-I moved to London in 2018 to improve my skills as a content creator and here I've found my new passion, or better, I like to say that programming found me instead. 👩🏻‍💻
+I moved to London in 2018 to improve my skills as a content creator and here I've found my new passion, or better, I like to say that programming found me instead. 👩🏻‍💻, I relocated to Edinburgh, Scotland in 2022.

 I'm moved by knowledge and challenges, learning new things and putting them into practice has always been essential to me, in my 20s I moved to Tokyo, to learn Japanese, and in 2014 I've learned all that I needed to know about social media marketing, creating a Youtube Channel that has been my business for many years. 🗼